mcappola/ctdprocessing/README.md

 ### DIRECTIONS FOR USE
 - Put raw files into the raw directory.
 These are any files generated from the deck unit.
+- Navigate to the processingscripts directory.

 **To Process a Single Cast**
-- Run "Winprocess BatchTextFileName_NoExtension, and enter the individual filename when prompted.
+- Run winprocess.bat with the batch text filename without extention as the first argument.
+-   Example Command: winprocess batch
-- To skip the automatic bottlefile processing, Run "Winprocess BatchTextFileName_NoExtension -nb", and enter the individual filename when prompted.
+- To skip the automatic bottlefile processing, "-nb" can be passed as the second argument.
+-   Example Command: winprocess batch -nb
+- Enter the individual filename when prompted.

 **To Process Multiple Casts**
+- Run winprocess.bat with the batch text filename without extention as the first argument.
+-   Example Command: winprocessall batch
+- To skip the automatic bottlefile processing, "-nb" can be passed as the second argument.
+-   Example Commnad: winprocessall batch -nb
-- Run "WinprocessAll BatchTextFileName_NoExtension".
-This will process every cast in the raw directory.
+- This will process every cast in the raw directory.
-- To skip the automatic bottlefile processing, Run "WinprocessAll BatchTextFileName_NoExtension -nb", and enter the individual filename when prompted.

 ### This Tool Supports Your Batch Files!
 - If you already have batch files and psa files associated with a specific processing routine, you can still use this tool.
 Simply add your psa files to the processingscripts directory, and then generate a batchfile that calls those specific psa files using the same relative pathing scheme.
 Recommend using batch.txt as a guide, as this processing scheme is the standard approach.
 If you generate a processing routine that works with this tool and you want to add it to the repository, feel free to contact me.